-What are some of the qualities you seek in potential employees?
+- What are some of the qualities you seek in potential employees?

-What personal attributes do you think are essential to success?
+- What personal attributes do you think are essential to success?

-What skills are required of employees in your organization?
+- What skills are required of employees in your organization?

-What is your application process for entry level positions?
+- What is your application process for entry level positions?

-Is it acceptable to contact someone in your organization about employment, even if there are no advertised openings?
+- Is it acceptable to contact someone in your organization about employment, even if there are no advertised openings?

-Describe a typical work day in your organization.
+- Describe a typical work day in your organization.

-Describe the dress code at your organization.
+- Describe the dress code at your organization.

-What do you look for on a resume?
+- What do you look for on a resume?

-What makes a person successful in the job interview?
+- What makes a person successful in the job interview?

-What advice do you have for a person looking for a job?
+- What advice do you have for a person looking for a job?

-What are some of the challenges your organization faces?
+- What are some of the challenges your organization faces?

 Remember to follow-up on any and all leads you receive during Employers Day.
-You may not leave the event with a job offer, but you may get leads that will get you to that point.
+You may not leave the event with a job offer, but you can get leads that will get you to that point.